mzandvliet/UnityFixedPoint/README.md

 --

-As of 20-08-19 this is completely work-in-progress and not directly usable.
-I'm currently able to generate snippets like the following though:
+As of 20-08-19 this is completely work-in-progress and not easily usable.
+I'm currently able to generate code like the following though:

 ```csharp
 using System.Runtime.CompilerServices;